BoazSimhi/OOP-Project-Y11-Assessment2/docs/SDS.md

 ## Planned features by sprint

 **Sprint 1**
-- Task and TaskManager classes created
+- Files for Player and Enemy classes created, as well as an MVP for both classes coded
 - Instantiate different enemies with relevant attributes
 - Display Player stats and full details
 - Pseudo-randomly select an enemy to fight
+- Add xp gain for when the Player defeats an enemy
+- Create a MVP with the most of the core game loop in place

 **Sprint 2**
 - Filter possible enemies to fight by their difficulty
 - Implement Player levelling-up capability with stat increase
-- Add xp gain for when the Player defeats an enemy
 - Enhance user feedback and validation

 **Sprint 3**